hsluytergaethje/speaker_identification/documentation/rule_description.md

 speaker of the first unit was already identified, the speaker of the first STW unit is attributed to the second unit as well.
 Example 3 follows this pattern.

+### Adjacent-STW-Sieve
-In addition to the continuous-STW-sieve, this sieve applies a simpler pattern to detect consecutive [stw]{acronym-label="stw" acronym-form="singular+abbrv"} units produced by the same speaker, also applied by Krug et al. (2016).
+In addition to the `continuous-STW-sieve`, this sieve applies a simpler pattern to detect consecutive STW units produced by the same speaker, also applied by Krug et al. (2016).
 If an STW unit starts with a lower case letter, it is assumed to be the continuation of the STW unit before, and gets attributed to the same speaker.
 Since these cases are annotated as one unit in the